Leaving and Returning to the U.S. With a Green Card

 • are attempting to enter the United States at a time or place other than as designated by immigration officers.

-If you are found inadmissible upon return to the U.S., you could be barred from reentry for a number of years.
+If you are found inadmissible upon return to the United States, you could be barred from reentry for a number of years.
 If it looks like this is going to happen, your best bet might be to withdraw your request for entry, return to where you came from, and consult an immigration attorney before trying again.

 Possibility of Being Found Deportable From the U.S. When Seeking Reentry